-The Health Economics and Epidemiology Research Office (HE2RO) of the University of the Witwatersrand, based in Parktown, Johannesburg, is seeking a dynamic, enthusiastic and self-motivated quantitative senior researcher to be part of our health economics research portfolio.
-Research in this portfolio focuses on the costs, cost-effectiveness, and benefits of healthcare interventions, particularly those related to HIV and TB.
-Successful applicants will develop and lead studies and analyze and publish data from research projects on cutting edge public health research questions that contribute to the evidence-base for improving access to and delivery of health services for HIV, TB, and other public health challenges.
+The Health Economics and Epidemiology Research Office (HE2RO) of the University of the Witwatersrand, based in Parktown, Johannesburg, is seeking a dynamic, enthusiastic, and self-motivated quantitative senior researcher to be part of our health economics research portfolio.
+Research in this portfolio focuses on the costs, cost-effectiveness, and benefits of healthcare interventions, health financing and health systems, and other priority public health challenges, with opportunities for both primary data collection and mathematical modeling.
+Successful applicants will develop and lead studies and analyze and publish data that contribute to the evidence base for improving access to and delivery of health care services and population health.

 The position is based at the head office in Parktown, Johannesburg.
 National and international travel, overtime/weekend hours, and working in rural and under-resourced areas will be required.

 - Implement and oversee all aspects of research projects including: 1) developing important policy relevant questions; 2) obtaining ethical approval; 3) writing research protocols and SOPs; 4) developing and designing research tools; 5) coordinating fieldwork (data collection, interviews etc.); 6) monitoring study progress; 7) writing progress reports to stakeholders including networks and funders; 8) training research staff; and 9) conducting data analysis and writing up results.